 Maggie continues to make improvements.
 Some have come slowly, and at this time she is walking, she runs, she trots, her tail wags, she’s taking care of her business outside in the backyard (finally !!), her balance is strong, and she has joy in her eyes.
 Physical therapy is not always a breeze – for you, the therapist or the pet.
 It’s a team effort and it takes time and commitment on the part of the pet’s owner.
 But Maggie is a testament that it can bring about miracles.

 Thanks for allowing me to share Maggie’s story.
 I hope it will encourage you to not give up hope for that special someone that loves you more than it loves itself – your pet.
 I promised myself and Maggie that she would one day run down the beaches of Cape Cod again.
 Through physical therapy, Maggie will have that promise fulfilled.
 Thank you and bless you at VCA Woodland South!!

-Great Care and Great People-Ashley from Tulsa, OK
+-Steve and Cheryl Graham from Tulsa, OK

 We love VCA Woodland South Animal Hospital.
 Both Dr. Lewis and Dr. George have been wonderful each time we have brought our puppies in.
 Service is great, you get in and out without needless waiting.
 Thank you for helping us and caring while ensuring our puppies are current on all shots and healthy.